KILTprotocol/portablegabi-tutorial/src/0a_introduction.md

 Portablegabi consists of a part written in [Go](https://golang.org) which wraps the Gabi library and can be compiled to [WASM](https://webassembly.org).
 The second part is a [Typescript](http://www.typescriptlang.org/index.html) layer which uses the WASM-Module and provides an API for attestation, verification and revocation.
 It provides usage with and without a [Substrate](https://www.parity.io/substrate/)-based blockchain implementing the [`portablegabi-pallet`](https://github.com/KILTprotocol/portablegabi-pallet).

+Portablegabi is documented using a generated [API reference](https://kiltprotocol.github.io/portablegabi/).

 ## State of Security

 There has been no code audit of portablegabi or of the gabi library.